 Enjoying Messy Play without the Mess

-Messy play helps to develop fine motor skills and hand eye coordination.
+Messy play helps to develop fine motor skills and hand-eye coordination.
 However, not all children love to get dirty.
-Some kids hate the feeling of dirt on their hands and may be hesitant to get involved.
+Some kids hate the feeling of dirt on their hands and maybe hesitant to get involved.
 Try to introduce a hesitant child to messy play in a social environment, such as at a Playgroup or during a family trip to the beach.
-He may be a little less reluctant to get his hands dirty if Mum, Dad or other kids are all involved in the activity.
+They may be a little less reluctant to get their hands dirty if Mum, Dad or other kids are all involved in the activity.